 Key components include:

-They work well for:
+They are ideal for:

-Epoxy resin is popular due to the fact that it:
+Epoxy resin is popular because it:

 Popular ideas include: